spbu-math-cs/Quadric-Intersection/README.md

 This repository contains a PyTroch implementation of the algorithm presented in the paper Quadric hypersurface intersection for manifold learning in feature space
 [https://arxiv.org/abs/2102.06186](https://arxiv.org/abs/2102.06186)

+## Examples

+The examples folder contain Jupyter notebooks with the following examples:

+- 'Seam_line_example': a toy example of approximation of the tennis ball seam line using quadrics
+- 'ir_toy_example': TODO: write description

 ## Prerequisites
 TODO: add requierements